 In my last post I talked a little bit about cartoons, and how they’re typically driven by characters rather than situations.
 The live-action comedies that I enjoy the most take a similar approach, turning a handful oddballs loose in some environment and seeing how they bounce off of each other.
 Raising Arizona does this in a more literally cartoony way than a typical comedy.
 Many of the characters play on cartoon archetypes: Hi is a human Wile E. Coyote, disheveled and running around the desert, a constant victim of his own ineptitude.
 John Goodman and William Forsythe play Hi’s pals Gale and Evelle, a pair of prison escapees who aren’t far off from trouble-making cartoon duos like Ren and Stimpy or Pinky and the Brain, although Goodman comes off more Foghorn Leghorn than anything else.
 Hell, the baby quints even have cartoon names: Harry, Barry, Larry, Garry, and Nathan Jr (he’s an awful damn good one).

 In stark contrast to Blood Simple’s naturalistic dialog, the characters all have eccentric ways of speaking, a mix of hick talk with solemnly biblical proclamations.
 The juxtaposition of lower-class criminals speaking in such a heightened manner drives much of the film’s humor.
-In an interview the Coens said that the dialog sprang from a mix of regional dialect what they imagined these people would be reading, namely the newspaper and the Bible.
+In an interview the Coens said that the dialog sprang from a mix of regional dialect and what they imagined these people would be reading, namely the newspaper and the Bible.

 Although little Nathan Jr. is the MacGuffin that drives the action, Raising Arizona’s central conflict isn’t really about a baby, it’s about Hi’s struggle between what he believes to be his innate criminal nature and his desire to become stable and respectable, motivated by his love of Ed.
 Maybe the funniest way this inner battle plays out is the scene where he expounds upon how he’s a changed man while simultaneously shoving several firearms into his pants.
 He just can’t help himself.

 It might be worth talking about why Hi and his menacing biker antagonist Leonard Smalls (Randall ‘Tex’ Cobb) share the same Woody Woodpecker tattoo.
 I’m wary about delving into speculation about certain symbols within the Coen Brothers’ films, mostly because from what I’ve read they tend not to put as much specific meaning into them as their fans would like to believe.
-But I don’t think it’s too much of a stretch to say that Smalls is a manifestation of Hi’s criminal side.
+That said, I don’t think it’s too much of a stretch to say that Smalls is a manifestation of Hi’s criminal side.
 A lot of people online suggest that Smalls is actually Hi’s father or brother, but that kind of enters the realm of fan theory.
 I just love the fact that it’s Woody Woodpecker, because it’s an explicit cartoon reference in a deliberately cartoony movie.